-Green sand beach is one of the “once in a lifetime” places in the Big Island.
+Green sand beach is one of the “once in a lifetime” places to visit on the Big Island.
 Its actual name is “Papakōlea beach”, and it is one of two green sand beaches in the united states.

-Green sand beach is not easy to reach.
-First, you have to drive to the southern most tip of the United States, and then you need to hike 2.5 miles (one way) from the parking lot to the beach (see directions below).
+Papakōlea beach is not easy to reach.
+First, you have to drive to the southern most tip of the United States, then you need to hike 2.5 miles (one way) from the parking lot to the beach (see directions below).

-The payoff, however, is significant!
-The remoteness of this beach makes it likely that you will have most of the beach for yourself, and the scenery is stunning.
+The payoff however, is significant!
+The remoteness of this beach makes it likely that you will have most of the beach for yourself if you arrive early, and the scenery is out of this world.

 Directions / Hiking to Papakōlea Beach:

-Getting there: Take the road to ‘South Point’ between mile markers 69 and 70 on Hwy 11 (between Kona and Volcano Village), and drive to the little harbor at the end.
+Take the road to ‘South Point’ between mile markers 69 and 70 on Hwy 11 (between Kona and Volcano Village), and drive to the small harbor at the end.
 On the left hand side there is a parking lot where you can leave your car.

-The hike: The hike to Papakōlea Beach (Green Sand Beach) is hot but not challenging.
-Although it is possible to take a 4WD car all the way to green beach, using the car damages the road and environment and taking your rental car down to the beach is illegal.
-Walk to the ocean and take the road to the left (facing the water, towards the east).
+Walk from the parking lot to the ocean and take the road to the left (facing the water, towards the east).
 Follow this road with the ocean on your right hand for about 2 1/2 miles and you will get to the cliffs above the Green Sand Beach.
-Climb down along the lava cliff on the west side of the bay, and wear plenty of sunscreen!
+Climb down carefully along the lava cliff on the west side of the bay.

 Leave no trace: We would like to stress the often used quote “Take nothing but memories, leave nothing but footprints!”.
 Please don’t take the green sand home as souvenir, and keep a trash bag in your backpack.

 Driving to Papakōlea beach is illegal.